petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/setting-default-permissions.md

 ## Setting Default Permissions at the Site Level

 Default permissions at the site level take precedence over default permissions at the instance level.
-To do this,

 1. Go to the appropriate site, open the *Site Menu* (![Site Menu](../../../images/icon-product-menu.png)), and go to *Configuration* &rarr; *Site Settings*.